 It benefits from a lean and fast interface, making it easy to edit PDFs without any noticeable lag.
 You can customise the interface too, which is potentially very handy if you have a specific way of working, or need to do a lot of repetitive PDF editing tasks.

 A decent free PDF editor for Mac is hard to come by.
 However, if you’re an Apple user with no cash to spend, then the open-source app Skim is a pretty good option and is certainly a step up from the free Preview tool that you’ll already have installed on your machine.
 Skim comes from a different place from other software on this list, having been originally designed to help people read and annotate scientific papers in PDF form.
 That said, it works well for viewing and editing all kinds of PDF, whether you want to view or edit them.

-This nifty app gives you the ability to add and edit notes; highlight important text, including one-swipe highlight modes; make snapshots for easy reference; create navigation systems using a table of contents or thumbnails; and turn your PDFs into professional looking presentations, with built-in transitions.
+The nifty app gives you the ability to add and edit notes; highlight important text, including one-swipe highlight modes; make snapshots for easy reference; create navigation systems using a table of contents or thumbnails; and turn your PDFs into professional looking presentations, with built-in transitions.

 Skim also offers split display, allowing you to view two parts of the same document at once.
 Plus it comes with some smart cropping tools, a magnification tool, automatic download of remote PDFs and support for Apple Remote Control Interaction with LaTeX, SyncTeX, and PDFSync.

 Most Linux distributions feature a PDF viewer but not necessarily a PDF editor.
 For that, we recommend Libre Office Draw: a suite of productivity tools that include all the standard features for viewing and editing PDFs.
 Your main go-to here will be the Draw tool, a vector graphics editor which enables you to open and PDF files, make simple edits and changes, and add text, images and text boxes.

 Once you’re done, you can export your PDFs as other file types if you wish.
 Other options include adding a watermark, setting the compression level, adding permissions and encryption, and adding a digital signature.
 We've found that the loading of PDFs can take a little time, and Libre Office’s PDF editing tools are basic compared to the other apps on this list.
-But it’s free, easy to use, and covers most PDF editing needs without the need for expensive software.
+That said, it’s free, easy to use, and covers most PDF editing needs without the need for expensive software.